ClementG77/github-readme-stats/readme.md

 You can add the count of all your private contributions to the total commits count by using the query parameter `&count_private=true`.

 > **Note**
-> If you are deploying this project yourself, the private contributions will be counted by default.
+> If you are deploying this project yourself, the private contribution will be counted by default.
 If you are using the public Vercel instance, you need to choose to [share your private contributions](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-settings-on-your-profile/showing-your-private-contributions-and-achievements-on-your-profile).

 > Options: `&count_private=true`